iclcv/icl/manual/modules/qt.rst

   * provides implicit and standardized layout handling
   * always provides access to the wrapper Qt-components

-  .. todo:: more?

-.. _qt.gui-creation-framework:

-The **GUI** Creation Framework
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are most different approaches for the creation of graphical user interfaces -- short GUI's.
-ICL follows the idea of the Qt-library, that uses a object oriented class tree whose nodes describe GUI-interfaces and classes.
-Actually, ICL's GUI creation framework is a shallow wrapper around the Qt library, that always preserves accessibility to its internally used Qt *Widgets*.

-We basically distinguish between two different types of GUI
-components: *normal components*, represented by the **qt::GUIComponent** class interface and *container components*, represented by the **qt::ContainerGUIComponent** class interface.
-Each container type provides a special layout for its contained components, which can either be normal- or other container components.
-By these means it allows for creating very complex and hierarchical GUI layouts.

-Introduction
-""""""""""""

 During the implementation of computer vision applications, the programmer does usually not want to spend many resources for the